KyWa/dotfiles/docs/OpenShift-Access.md

 | oc adm policy remove-cluster-role-from-user `role` `username`   | Removes a given role from specified users for all projects in the cluster.  |
 | oc adm policy add-cluster-role-to-group `role` `groupname`      | Binds a given role to specified groups for all projects in the cluster.     |
 | oc adm policy remove-cluster-role-from-group `role` `groupname` | Removes a given role from specified groups for all projects in the cluster. |

+### User Types

+All interaction with OpenShift is associated with a user.

+* `Regular users` - This is the way the most interactive OCP users are represented.
+Represented by the `user` object
+* `System users` - Many of these are created automatically when the infrastructure is defined, mainly for the purpose of enabling the infrastructure to securely interact with the API.
+System users include a cluster admin (full access), a per-node user, users for use by routers and registires and others.
+An anonymous system user also exists that is used by default for unauthenticated request.
+Examples of system users include: `system:admin`, `system:openshift-registry`, and `system:node:node1.example.com`.
+* `Service accounts` - These are special system users associated with projects; some are created automatically when the project is first created, and project administrators can create more for the purpose of defining access to the contents of each project.
+Service accounts are represented with the `ServiceAccount` object.
+Examples of service account users include `system:serviceacount:default:deployer` and `system:serviceaccount:foo:builder`.

+Every user must authenicate before they can access OCP.
+API requets with *no authentication or invalid authentication* are authenticated as requests by the anonymous system user.
+After successful authentication, policy determines what the user is authorized to do.

 ### Security Context Contraints